neticdk/k8s-workshop/simple-kubernetes-with-priority/README.md

 And then try to deploy as you did above and see how kubernetes handles overcommit within each namespace in a deterministic way and using that together with priority classes that is giving you the opportunity to control your workload's behaviour relative to what is deployed into the same cluster.

 # Workshop Intentions
 The intentions of this workshop was to convey som initial knowledge on working with kubernetes in a very simple way, the aim being to leave you with a bit of knowledge that will hopefully ignite your interest in kubernetes, as it is possible to work with it on your local machine.
-Furthermore the aim of this excecise is to demonstrate to you that it is possible to run prioritsed workloads in kubernetes in a fairly simple way and that, if you choose you may used a deterministic scheduling option alobg with that.
+Furthermore the aim of this excecise is to demonstrate to you that it is possible to run prioritised workloads in kubernetes in a fairly simple way and that, if you choose you may used a deterministic scheduling option along with that.
+If you have workloads of the priority kubernetes makes a choice for what is preempted if necessary.
+You can see how the ressource definitons ripples down into the operating system and the runtime scheduling information used by the OS.

 Please tell us your feedback for us to be able to make a better job the next time, so please:
 - what did you find hard in the workshop?